DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 ```

 This middleware will now serve up static files from the application's
-*~/wwwroot* folder.
-This is where we will put our HTML and JavaScript files.
-If
+*src/JavaScriptClient/wwwroot* directory.
+This is where we will put our HTML and
-that folder does not exist in your project, create it now.
+JavaScript files.
+If that directory does not exist in your project, create it
+now.

 ### Reference oidc-client